-safe.
-"So should not I," answered Harry; "for it must be a great pity to see such a noble animal tortured and killed.
-But they are obliged to do it in their own defence.
-But these poor hares do nobody any harm, excepting the farmers, by eating a little of their corn sometimes."
-As they were talking in this manner, Harry, casting his eyes on one side, said, "As I am alive, there is the poor hare skulking along.
-I hope they will not be able to find her; and if they ask me, I will never tell them which way she is gone."
-Presently up came the dogs, who had now lost all scent of their game, and a gentleman, mounted upon a fine horse, who asked Harry if he had seen the hare.
-Harry made no answer; but upon the gentleman's repeating the question in a louder tone of voice, he answered that he had.
+Presently up came the dogs, who had now lost all scent of their game, and a gentleman, mounted, upon a fine horse, who asked Harry if he had seen the hare.
+Harry made no answer; but, upon the gentleman's repeating the question in a louder tone of voice, he answered that he had.
 "And which way is she gone?" said the gentleman.
 "Sir, I don't choose to tell you," answered Harry, after some hesitation.
-"Not choose!" said the gentleman, leaping off his horse; "but I'll make you choose it in an instant;" and coming up to Harry, who never moved from the place where he had been standing, began to lash him in a most unmerciful manner with his whip, continually repeating, "Now! you little rascal, do you choose to tell me now?"
-To which Harry made no other answer than this.-"If I would not tell you before, I won't now, though you should kill me."
-But this fortitude of Harry, and the tears of Tommy, who cried in the bitterest manner to see the distress of his friend, made no impression upon this barbarian, who continued his brutality, till another gentleman rode up full speed, and said, "For God's sake,
+"Not choose!" said the gentleman, leaping off his horse, "but I'll make you choose in an instant;" and, coming up to Harry who never moved from the place where he had been standing, began to lash him in a most unmerciful manner with his whip, continually repeating, "Now, you little rascal, do you choose to tell me now?"
+To which Harry made no other answer than this: "If I would not tell you before, I won't now, though you should kill me."

-'squire, what are you about?
+But this fortitude of Harry, and the tears of Tommy, who cried in the bitterest manner to see the distress of his friend, made no impression on this barbarian, who continued his brutality till another gentleman rode up full speed, and said, "For any sake, Squire, what are you about?
 You will kill the child, if you do not take care."
-"And the little dog deserves it," said the other; "he has seen the hare, and will not tell me which way she is gone."
-"Take care," replied the gentleman, in a low voice, "you don't involve yourself in a disagreeable affair; I know the other to be the son of a gentleman of great fortune in the neighbourhood:" and then, turning to Harry, said, "Why, my dear, would not you tell the gentleman which way the hare had gone, if you saw her?"
+"And the little dog deserves it," said the other; " he has seen the hare, and will not tell me which way she is gone."
+"Take care," replied the gentleman, in a low voice, "you don't involve yourself in a disagreeable affair; I know the other to be the son of a gentleman of great fortune in the neighbourhood;" and then turning to Harry, he said, "Why, my dear, would you not tell the gentleman which way the hare had gone, if you saw her?"
 "Because," answered Harry, as soon as he had recovered breath enough to speak, "I don't choose to betray the unfortunate."
-"This boy," said the gentleman, "is a prodigy; and it is a happy thing for you, 'squire, that his age is not equal to his spirit.
-But you are always passionate."-At this moment the hounds recovered the scent, and bursting into a full cry, the 'squire mounted his horse and galloped away, attended by all his companions.
+"This boy," said the gentleman, "is a prodigy; and it is a happy thing for you, Squire, that his age is not equal to his spirit.
+But you are always passionate----" At this moment the hounds recovered the scent, and bursting into a full cry, the Squire mounted his horse and galloped away, attended by all his companions.